-If you’re a seaman and you’ve been injured while on the job, you may be eligible for compensation under the Jones Act and general maritime law.
-However, maritime rules are quite different from other types of work injury laws, and without moving forward properly, you may risk your chances of getting what you’re entitled to.
+If you are a seaman and you have been injured while on the job, you may be eligible for compensation under the Jones Act and general maritime law.
+However, maritime rules are quite different from other types of work injury laws, and without moving forward properly, you may risk your chances of getting what you are entitled to.
 There are quite a few common mistakes in a Jones Act case that many maritime workers have made in the past.
-Before you proceed with your own case, consider the following errors in judgement that previous seamen have made:
+Before you proceed with your own case, consider the following errors:

 Waiting Too Late to Report Injuries

 One of the most common mistakes that maritime workers make is not reporting injuries in time.
-It may be because the injury seems to minor to report or perhaps they just couldn’t find the time.
-However, no matter how minor your injury may appear, you’ll need to report what happened immediately to your employer.
-If you continue working after you’ve been injured without reporting the incident, there is a good chance that the damages you are entitled to may be decreased.
-Additionally, a minor injury might actually be much more serious than you think and in turn will grow considerably more painful as time goes on.
-If you fail to report the injury and continue to work, your employer and/or insurance company may argue that your injuries didn’t take place at work.
+It may be because the injury seems too minor to report or perhaps they just could not find the time.
+However, no matter how minor your injury may appear, you will need to report what happened immediately to your employer.
+If you continue working after you have been injured without reporting the incident, the damages you are entitled to may decrease.
+Additionally, a minor injury might actually be much more serious than you think and can grow considerably more painful as time goes on.
+If you fail to report the injury and continue to work, your employer and/or insurance company may argue that your injuries did not take place at work.

 Retaining the Wrong Attorney